-“The prevalence of osteoarthritis (OA) increases with age such that 30 to 50 percent of adults over the age of 65 years suffer from this condition, which can cause inflammation and cartilage breakdown,” says John A. Gillen II, MD, an orthopedic surgeon with Belton Regional Medical Center.
+“The prevalence of osteoarthritis (OA) increases with age such that 30 to 50 percent of adults over the age of 65 years suffer from this condition, which can cause inflammation and cartilage breakdown,” says Matthew Cullen, DO, an orthopedic surgeon with Belton Regional Medical Center.

 Our knees are consistently placed under incredible pressure and tension during sports activities.
 Additionally, over time, cartilage in the knee joint can wear away and the knee can become stiff and painful.
 Not surprisingly, knee pain and injuries are among the top reasons patients visit HCA Midwest Health orthopedic specialists each year.

 “Patients who undergo knee replacement can expect to be much more active and mobile after surgery, and with our advanced techniques, generally experience a very quick recovery, with many being able to walk the day of or the day after the surgery.”

 Our specialists offer some of the area’s most advanced treatments for knee pain, repair and replacement including: